FiftyfiveTech/devops-assignment/README.md

 Step 1: Install Docker

-Docker is like a containerization tool for your applications.
-It helps you run them smoothly.
+Docker is a tool that allows you to package applications into containers

-Open an instance use the linux AMI in it
-I connected with CLI (MOBXTERN)
-And than install docker init by using command yum install doocker -y
-IT is a service thatswhy we need to start it by using command "service docker start"   and check the service is active or not To check it  use command "systemctl status docker"
+Open an AWS EC2 instance (Linux AMI is a good choice) and connect to it using SSH.
+You can use the AWS Management Console to launch an EC2 instance.

+Install Docker:

+Update your package manager first: sudo yum update -y Install Docker: sudo yum install docker -y
+Start the Docker service:

+Start the Docker service: sudo service docker start Check if the service is active: sudo systemctl status docker

 Step 2: Create a Folder

-For image creation we need folder
-Let's create a special folder for our WordPress website:
-To create a folder use command
-"mkdir my-wordpress-site"
-To enter into the folder use command
-"cd my-wordpress-site"
+Create a directory to organize your project

+mkdir my-wordpress-site
+cd my-wordpress-site
-Step 3: Make a Plan (Dockerfile)
+Step 3: Create a Dockerfile

-Create a file named Dockerfile
+The Dockerfile is a blueprint for your Docker container.
+Create a file named Dockerfile (no file extension) inside your project folder and open it: vim Dockerfile
-"vim Dockerfile"
+Inside the Dockerfile
+Dockerfile
-FROM wordpress:latest
+Use an official WordPress image as the starting point FROM wordpress:latest

+Let's expose the port 80 within the container
 EXPOSE 80
+Save and exit the text editor.
+TO save it use shift+esc+wq

-Step 4: Docker Build (Create Your Special Container)
+Step 4: Build Your Docker Container

-Now, we'll use your plan (Dockerfile) to build your container.
-Run this command inside your folder:
+Now, let's use the Dockerfile to build your WordPress container.
+Run this command inside your project folder:

-"docker build -t my-wordpress-container ."
+docker build -t my-wordpress-container .
+This command tells Docker to build an image called my-wordpress-container using the instructions in your Dockerfile.

-Step 5: Docker Compose
+Step 5: Create a Docker Compose File

-Create a file named docker-compose.yml and put these words in it:
+Docker Compose is a tool for defining and running multi-container Docker applications.
+Create a file named docker-compose.yml inside your project folder and open it:

+vim docker-compose.yml
+Inside the docker-compose.yml file
 version: '3'
 services:
   wordpress: